ava-labs/avalanche-docs/docs/subnets/subnet-evm-precompiles.md

 # Subnet-EVM Precompiles

 Subnet-EVM can provide custom functionalities with precompiled contracts.
+These precompiled contracts can be activated through ChainConfig (in genesis or as an upgrade).

+Subnet-EVM can provide custom functionalities with precompiled contracts.
 These precompiled contracts can be activated through `ChainConfig`
 (in [genesis](../subnets/subnet-evm-genesis-file.md) or as an [upgrade](../subnets/subnet-evm-network-upgrades.md#upgrade-enabledisable-precompiles)).